-As of December 31, 2024, we held a digital currency balance in bitcoin and USDT that is subject to market pricing and price volatility.
+As of March 31, 2025, we held a digital currency balance in bitcoin and Tether ("USDT") that is subject to market pricing and price volatility.
 Bitcoin prices are affected by various forces including global supply and demand, interest rates, exchanges rates, inflation or deflation and the political and economic conditions.
 Further, bitcoin has no underlying backing or contracts to enforce recovery of invested amounts.
 Our profitability is related to the current and future market price of bitcoin; in addition, we may not be able to liquidate our holdings of bitcoin at our desired price if necessary.
 Investing in bitcoin is speculative, prices are volatile, and market movements are difficult to predict.
 Supply and demand for such currencies change rapidly and are affected by a variety of factors, including regulation and general economic trends.
 Bitcoin has a limited history, its fair values have historically been volatile, and the value of our bitcoin holdings could decline rapidly.
 A decline in the market price of bitcoin could negatively impact our future operations.
 Historical performance of bitcoin is not indicative of its future performance.
-We recorded a loss on revaluation of digital currencies in the amount of \$nil during the year ended December 31, 2024 (December 31, 2023 - \$9,298).
+We recorded a loss on revaluation of digital currencies in the amount of \$nil during the three months ended March 31, 2025 (2024 - \$194) in the statement of profit or loss and loss from a loss from revaluation of digital currencies of \$924,466 (2024 - \$nil) in the statement of other comprehensive income or loss.